Skip to page content

 • a strong background in producing artistically excellent events;

-• an existing supportive core audience; and
+• an existing supportive core audience

-• the ability and willingness to communicate with The Ford staff, provide and receive constructive feedback, and meet production deadlines.
+• the ability and willingness to communicate with The Ford staff, provide and receive constructive feedback, and meet production deadlines

 Please note that programs cannot be fundraisers or award shows, require solicitations, or represent political issues.
 This includes galas, red carpets, meet-and-greets, tabling, banners, and/or any VIP experiences.
 This also includes any solicitation or fundraising for your event if selected for the program.
 Previously awarded grants and the solicitation of additional grant funding are permitted from local and national foundations or municipalities.